 An AV Control System is the centralised hardware or software that can be used to control all of the connected AV hardware and adjust its settings.
-The main benefit of AV control systems is that it provides a centralised interface for control and adjustment of many hardware pieces that can sometimes be difficult to reach or simply inefficient to go in and adjust each one at a time.
+The main benefit of AV control systems is that they provide a centralised interface for control and adjustment of many hardware pieces that can sometimes be difficult to reach or simply inefficient to adjust individually, one at a time.

 How does an AV Control System work?

-AV Control Panels in their most simple form are a tool to replace the many remotes required to control each piece of AV technology.
+AV Control Panels in their most simple form are tools to replace the many remotes required to control each piece of AV technology.

-The biggest advantage to digital control panels is that they can be programmed according to the specific AV setup that they need to control.
+The biggest advantage of digital control panels is that they can be programmed according to the specific AV setup they need to control.

-Since digital control panels use a graphical user interface it’s also easier for users to quickly learn how to utilise them.
+Since digital control panels use a graphical user interface it’s also easier for users to quickly learn how to use them.
 Most control panel interfaces are designed to resemble applications that we use in our day-to-day life.
-This softens the learning curve for personeel that use it.
+This softens the learning curve for the personnel using it.

 AV control systems are used to help employees quickly setup and connect to internal meetings.
-They can also quickly adjust sound levels, microphone levels, video and even adjust lights and pull blinds automatically.
-A control system for logging and managing the usage of meeting rooms can also be utilised to maximise efficiency.
+They can adjust sound levels, microphone levels, video and even adjust lights and pull blinds automatically.
+Logging and managing the usage of meeting rooms can also be utilised to maximise efficiency.

-AV control systems can be used to adjust individual lights as well as their color and intensity.
-This is vital for smooth work during operations where surgeons can’t be distracted.
+AV control systems can be used to adjust individual lights as well as their colour and intensity.
+This is vital for smooth work during operations where surgeons cannot be distracted.
 Video and voice recording and streaming can also be adjusted when operations are being monitored by students or advisors.

-During live musical events AV engineers control all of the equipment and can make adjustments on the fly to ensure that guests are getting the best experience possible.
-Since most big live events are outside the weather conditions – wind speed/direction, rain can affect the quality of the sound or cause equipment failure engineers have to able to react on the fly.
+During live music events AV engineers control all of the equipment and can make adjustments on the go to ensure that guests are getting the best experience possible.
+Since most big live events are outside, the weather conditions can affect the quality of the sound and engineers have to able to react on the fly.

-A very advanced version of AV control systems is the control systems used for monitoring security.
-Because of the complexity of these control systems, entire rooms are used solely for the purpose of controlling and monitoring all cameras and security systems.
+A very advanced version of AV control systems are the control systems used for monitoring the security at various premises.
+Because of the complexity of these control systems, entire rooms are used solely for the purpose of controlling and monitoring all cameras and security systems, very often 24/7.